dolanor-galaxy/network/README.md

 later on flow based programming.

 The network encapsulates low level details of distributed system communication and allows the developer to focus on whats important.

+### Collaboration

+It is not enough to provide an environment for running applications.
+Many platforms already exist for this function.
+Individuals can use cloud hosting to do this.
+Networks are being built to run decentralized applications (dApps).
+This is all good and well but at the base level is just compute, access to resource.

+What's more useful is a focus on **collaboration**.
+Organizations create a single cloud hosting account as a trusted environment for their engineers and teams to build software together which then becomes a unified product offering.
+They do not have to worry about whether or not they can trust other teams or engineers using it.
+They do not have to worry about services disappearing or even building everything from the ground up.
+Teams working independently produce services which can be access others teams.
+This becomes the basis for new applications, the foundation which they no longer have to rebuild.
+The velocity of their development increases with every new service added.
+New products can be built at rapid pace, and the compounding value of this in the long term has been demonstrated by Amazon, Facebook, Google, Uber, and many more.

+Collaboration is the key.
+This must be our focus and is our focus.
+Because we focus on microservice development.
+We provide the building blocks in a network and push forward the idea of collaborative software development so that we as individuals can collectively build towards what does not exist outside of organizations.
+This is an opportunity to build something at the scale of Google and others in a coordinated effort without any central intermediary or the need to work at a company.

+Collaboration will be our central focus, not compute, not storage, not singular applications, but instead multi application services built collectively by the network.

+### Value Exchange

+What do we mean by value exchange?
+It is not enough to provide an environment for collaborative development.
+We need some way of rewarding those who are participants in the network and provide resources or services to the network itself.

+Value exchange is basically the idea of exchanging some *thing* in return for some *value*.
+In our case we will exchange **resources** for the use of the network **runtime** or **services**.
+Resources can either be compute offered to the network via the runtime, the ability to actually run services, or some form of monetary payment.
+Resources will be given a quantified value in the network and abstracted away into a native exchange method using an api **token**.

+Api tokens will behave as a utility token, they will have a lifetime and it will be possible to generate them if a user participates in the network or makes monetary payment to acquire them.
+It will be possible to refresh expired tokens.

+Our expectation is that the token becomes the native exchange method for resource in the micro network but the value of a token will be self adjusting based on the size of the network.
+The value of the network is based on the number of participants, resources and services, not the token itself.

 ## Economics